 As it turns out, I did find a literary agent.
 Jury’s still out on the losing my mind part though.

-At eighteen, I joined the Australian Army and served in infantry and reconnaissance.
-After we invaded Afghanistan, I found my desire to uphold liberty misplaced and later discharged from service.
+At eighteen, I joined the Australian Army.
+After we were tricked into invading Afghanistan, I found my desire to uphold liberty misplaced and later discharged from service.

 After completing my studies in film, television and professional writing, I delved briefly into stunt work and acting, where I found myself in a lead role for a comedy sketch TV series.
 That’s when I realized I needed a real job.

-So I started working as a video editor, colorist and then as a copy writer, where I earned the nickname Fagoogoo because no one could pronounce Farrugia.
+So I started working as a video editor and copywriter, where I earned the nickname Farragoo because no one could pronounce Farrugia.

 Unsatisfied with my army training, I traveled the world (well, mostly just the US and Australia but “the world” sounds better) and trained with instructors of USMC, CAG, SEAL and the now dissolved Spetsnaz GRU.
 Along the way I learned the legendary scouting, tracking and wilderness survival skills of the Chiricahua Apache scouts, Australian Aboriginals and the Australian SASR.